RWTH-HPC/CMake-codecov/README.md

 If coverage is supported by your compiler, the specified targets will be build with coverage support.
 If your compiler has no coverage capabilities (I asume intel compiler doesn't) you'll get a warning but CMake will continue processing and coverage will simply just be ignored.

+#### Compiler issues

+Different compilers may be using different implementations for code coverage.
+If you'll try to cover targets with C and Fortran code but don't use gcc & gfortran but clang & gfortran, this will cause linking problems.
+To avoid this, such problems will be detected and coverage will be disabled for such targets.

+Even C only targets may cause problems, if e.g. clang compiles the coverage for an older gcov version than the one is shipped with your distribution.
+E.g. Travis CI trusty builds may cause such issues.
+To avoid this, you must install an older gcc version, too, and make the older gcov binary to your default gcov.
+For an example take a look at the [Travis CI configuration file](.travis.yml).

 ### Build targets with coverage support